What's Up with Love?

-In 2014, Japanese chatting software LINE released a promotional short film featuring the cast of What's Up with Love? titled Ada Apa dengan Cinta?
-2014 that portrays Rangga contacting Cinta via LINE after 12 years.
-The short's success led to a full-length feature film sequel, Ada Apa Dengan Cinta?
-2 in 2016 that serves as an official follow up to this movie, ignoring the events from the short film.
-The sequel was met with much success.
+What's Up with Love?
+(Ada Apa dengan Cinta?) is a 2002 Indonesian coming-of-age romance film directed by Rudy Soedjarwo, starring Dian Sastrowardoyo and Nicholas Saputra.
+It was the most-watched Indonesian movie of all time at the time of its release, peaking at 2.7 million sold tickets.
+The movie is considered as one of the best Indonesian movies of all time according to critics in a 2007 survey by Tabloid Bintang.

 Plot

-Cinta is a popular teenage girl living a comfortable lifestyle.
+Cinta (alternatively an Indonesian word for "Love") is a popular teenage girl living a comfortable lifestyle.
 She is gifted and accomplished, surrounded by a group of faithful friends consisting of the wise Alya, the tomboyish Karmen, the sassy Maura, and the ditzy Milly.
 She also has caring and supportive parents.
 The friends cry on each others' shoulders for Alya, who is the victim of domestic abuse by her father.
 Cinta recites the group's pledge to the buku curhat, a diary/scrapbook shared by the girls, that a problem one of them is going through is to be shared with all of them.

 Cinta is a school poet who has been honored for her work, and, in her final year of high school, she submits a poem to the yearly poetry contest.
-However, much to the students' surprise, Cinta does not win - the grand prize in the contest is awarded to a boy named Rangga, whose name is not well known in the school.
+However, much to the students' surprise, Cinta does not win – the grand prize in the contest is awarded to a boy named Rangga, whose name is not well known in the school.
 Rangga, rather than going to the podium to receive his prize, takes offence and retreats to a hiding spot.
-Cinta is somewhat jealous of Rangga's unexpected victory, but is careful not to show it.
+Cinta is somewhat jealous of Rangga's unexpected victory but is careful not to show it.
 This leads Cinta to search for Rangga and request an interview for the school bulletin.
 However, Rangga immediately detects insincerity in Cinta's congratulations and walks away, leaving Cinta to be irritated by his perceived arrogance.
 As it turns out, Rangga never entered his poem for the contest; it was submitted on his behalf by his only best friend, the school janitor Mr. Wardiman.

 Cinta and Rangga start to dislike each other, and so do her friends.
 They briefly warm up to each other after Rangga thanks Cinta for returning his book.
 It doesn't last long since Rangga offends Cinta in a bookstore.
 When Rangga tries to apologize to Cinta the next day, he is beaten up by Borné, a guy who had been trying to start a relationship with Cinta.
 Rangga and Cinta start to become friends when Cinta visits Rangga in his house, where she discovers that Rangga lives in a lower-middle-class neighbourhood with his father Yusrizal, whose outspokenness has led to bomb threats from pro-government thugs.
 Moreover, his parents divorced because of his father's dismissal from a government office for exposing government corruption.
 Alya, who regularly tells Cinta her broken home problems, is the only one Cinta tells of her budding closeness with Rangga.